Introduction

 What tools do I need for cutting and installing drywall?

-Yes, having a utility knife, drywall saw, T-square, and drywall lift will make the cutting and installation process more efficient and manageable.
+A utility knife, drywall saw, T-square, and drywall lift will make cutting and installing drywall easier and more efficient.

 How can I safely transport drywall to my project site?

-Yes, if you secure the drywall properly in your vehicle and avoid stacking it too high, you can minimize the risk of damage during transport.
+Securing the drywall properly in your vehicle and avoiding stacking it too high will help reduce the risk of damage during transport.